ibm-cloud-docs/log-analysis/control_usage_index_rate.md

 When the feature is enabled, the *index rate alert page* is displayed.
 - You can use the index rate alerts page to monitor the daily average index rates or the standard deviation from the past 30 days.
 - You can toggle between viewing index rates or standard deviations for the past 30 days, the past 7 days, or the past 1 day.
+- If no log lines are ingested in a 60 minute period, **Check Later** will be displayed instead of the index rate value.
+Since measurements are taken every five minutes, the first measurement of ingested log lines for that five minutes will be averaged for the first hour.
+Wait at least an hour before using the index rate value for analysis any time there has been an ingestion interruption.